NickBartelo/Machine-Learning-Classifier-Code/README.md

 4. ANNOVAR Annotations with ANNOVAR Annotation.ipynb
 5. Merging Annotations with Merging Annotations.ipynb
 6. Pearson Correlation Tables and PCA.ipynb
-7. All Classifiers (e.g. Random Forest NonCoding Region Classifier.ipynb)
+7. Random Forest NonCoding Region Classifier.ipynb and Random Forest Coding Region Classifier

 Both the coding file and the Jupyter Notebook file must be looked at in order to achieve the correct results.
 It is suggested to have both files open side by side to look at which steps correspond with each line in the writing files.